Zetakov/sieve-rig/README.md

 Easy answer.
 Because of the algo-switching mechanisms, you'll contribute significantly more shares to the pool, hence receive more payments, then you would if you were to use the traditional XMRig on an Android phone.

 #### What is sieve-rig?
 Really just XMRig.
 This repository just includes setup configs and any additional information to get sieve-rig (XMRig on Android) to work at it's optimal performance for the chipset.
+It also automates compiling and installing dependencies for xmrig within termux.
+Use of **termux-zetakov** is strongly recommended.

 ## Usage
 Download your choice of config file.
 Precomipiled phone ones i.e., *Pixel3a_config.json* or the standard *config.json* which will perform benchmarking for your device.
 It is recommended to use the precompiled version if you have the same device as this includes optimal settings for the rig.
 If a precompiled version doesn't exist use the traidtional *config.json* and go through the benchmarking.